Creating connections, understanding, and mutual support

 For our Autistic Peer Support Group in particular, connecting with neurokin over shared autistic experiences can be incredibly profound and uplifting.

-While we don't currently have the capacity to offer youth programs, we know many families are seeking peer connections for autistic children and adolescents.
+While we don't currently have the capacity to offer youth programs, we know many families are seeking peer connections for Autistic children and adolescents.
 Attending our groups can lead to natural friendships between families, creating opportunities for autistic children to connect.

-Our support groups are specifically for autistic adults and carers to share lived experiences in a confidential space.
+Our support groups are specifically for Autistic adults and Carers to share lived experiences in a confidential space.

-However, we're happy to connect with local professionals and organisations about how we can help them better understand and support our autistic community.
+However, we're happy to connect with professionals and organisations about how we can help them better understand and support our local Autistic community.

 Reframing Autism is an Australian not-for-profit organisation led by and for autistic people.